-- Not being involved in gossips or chats
+- Not being involved in gossip or chats

 - Not humble-bragging, etc.

-Changing your attitude is also as important as it is changing your body language.
-In this situation people might look at you with negativity or might even try lowering your confidence and esteem, but you need to have a positive attitude towards everything.
-Always maintain and respect healthy competition.
+Changing your attitude is also as important as changing your body language.
+In this situation, people might look at you with negativity or even try lowering your confidence and esteem, but you need a positive attitude towards everything.
+Always maintain and respect the healthy competition.
 Do not let your mistake take you aback.
 While keeping quiet and serious, prepare yourself for a bang-on comeback.

-The reason for the mess might be your unorganised mind or desk or taking things too lightly.
+The reason for the mess might be your unorganized mind or desk or taking things too lightly.
 It completely depends on your mental ability to turn the odds towards your side.
 Gather yourself together and restart afresh.
-Remember, ‘neatness counts’.
-We are human beings after all, therefore accept the fact that sometimes random thoughts from work and personal life mix and create chaos in the mind, thus, leaving you un-organized and confused.
+Remember, ‘neatness counts.’
+We are human beings, after all.
+Therefore, accept that sometimes random thoughts from work and personal life mix can create chaos in your mind, thus, leaving you unorganized and confused.
 This might directly affect your performance at your workplace.
 Sometimes, a situation at home might leave you shattered, but you just cannot take it to work because that is your professional life.

-It becomes very important to leave your personal chaos outside the workplace and maintain equilibrium between work and personal life.
-Be professional and keep your desk, documents, and files organised.
+It becomes very important to leave your chaos outside the workplace and maintain a good work-life balance.
+Be professional and keep your desk, documents, and files organized.

 Everyone goes through ups and downs at the workplace.
-There might be situations, when your boss or colleagues lose their trust on you, for doing something wrong.
+There might be situations when your boss or colleagues lose trust in you for doing something wrong.
 However, making excuses or blaming others might ruin the situation.
-But remember, this can happen with anyone and trust can always be rebuilt by assessing the situation and knowing where you went wrong.
-It takes doing the right things over a long period of time.
-But in most cases, it won’t take that long.
-Just own your faults, change your attitude, and become more responsible and sincere.
-You can get a benefit of doubt once, but not all the time.
-Your actions will reflect on the business’s books of accounts and will decide your tenure in the company as well.
-Give your 100% and make sure your efforts are visible and help you regain your credibility amongst your team members and in the company.
+But remember, this can happen with anyone, and trust can always be rebuilt by assessing the situation and knowing where you went wrong.
+Own your faults, change your attitude, and become more responsible and sincere.
+Your actions will reflect on the business’s books of accounts and decide your tenure in the company.
+Give your 100% and make sure your efforts are visible and help you regain your credibility amongst your team members and the company.